dmitriz/issue-labeler/TECHNICAL.md

 ### Guidelines for Maintaining Documentation:

-1. **Update This Document**: Any significant structural changes to the codebase must be reflected in this documentation file.
+1. **Update This Document**: Any significant structural changes to the codebase must be reflected here.

-2. **Keep It High-Level**: This document should focus on the high-level architecture and concepts, not specific implementation details that may change frequently.
+2. **Keep It High-Level**: This document focuses on architecture and concepts, not implementation details.

-3. **Documentation First**: Consider updating this documentation as part of the planning phase for significant changes, not as an afterthought.
+3. **Documentation First**: Update documentation as part of the planning phase for significant changes.

-4. **Verification**: Periodically verify that this documentation matches the current codebase structure and functionality.
+4. **Verification**: Periodically verify that documentation matches the current codebase structure.